wpfleger96/Calculator/README.md

 account, open up the terminal application and SSH into your <code>nike</code>
 account.

-Furthermore, we will track your progress using git commit logs.
-You will be required to use git for this project.
-A portion of your grade will be determined based on you and your partner's git log.
+Furthermore, we will track your progress using Git commit logs.
+You will be required to use Git for this project.
+A portion of your grade will be determined based on you and your partner's Git log.
 Please follow the directions outlined in the resources section carefully in order to make sure and your partner have this setup properly.